dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 The Base Skeleton Application
 -----------------------------

-If your working with the base skeleton application :doc:`instalation`
+If your working with the base skeleton application :doc:`installation`

 you now have the following directory structure::